swanjson/macOSGhost/README.md

 | ----------- Hour (0 - 23)
 ------------- Minute (0 - 59)
 ```
+Example: `40 14 * * 1,3,5 /PATH/TO/script.sh` <- this will run script.sh at 2:40pm on Mondays Wednesdays and Fridays

 This should copy info to the crontab
 `(crontab -l 2>/dev/null; echo "*/5 * * * * /path/to/job -with args") | crontab -`